Christian-ALLEGRE/WSJTXHelper/README.md

 This project was compiled using VisualStudio 2015, and the source code is in C++ language (to be able to easily access "win32" and "user" Windows DLLs).
+The executable WSJTXHelper.exe is located in the "Debug" directory.

+V1.1 2024/01/28 :
+  Added the "Prevent Auto Reply" checkbox.
+When it is checked, the program act as in V1.0 and uncheck the "Enable TX" in WSJTX 3s after checking it.
+  But if you unchecked it, it will leaves the "Enable TX" button checked so that replies to your call will be normally managed by WSJTX.

+  Save window position, checkboxes state, and calibration in Windows registries.

+  The version V1.1 was compiled using VisualStudio 2015 - Update3,
+  and the executable WSJTXHelper.exe is now located in the "x64/Debug" directory.